By Tony Attwood with help from Pat Sludden.

 Returning to the original version of Desolation Row after years of hearing it in live performances, is quite a shock.
 I recall a performance at Wembley where suddenly it became a dance number – and none the worse for that, because once again it woke us all up to the terrors portrayed in the song.

 In the original there is something so gentle and clean about the opening bars with the sweet continuing melodic guitar in the background, and then across it comes that line: “They’re selling postcards of the hanging…” and you know that in and around Dylan’s home town they were still doing that when he was a kid.
-The album is named after the highway that passes near his home town – this is Dylan talking about home.
+The album is named after the highway that passes near his home town – this is Dylan talking about home but not quite home – it is that mix of real and unreal that Dylan was developing at this time.

 Unhappy men, living in attics and also listening to Visions of Johanna have used lines from the end of the song to explain their feelings and emotions over the breakup of a relationship (especially the last verse), but “I received your letter yesterday” is more about the isolation of the singer from a world gone very wrong indeed, rather than anything else.
 It is the ultimate reflection on the decline of American idealism into an anti-intellectual fascism that protects those with against those without.